George P. Burdell: Modern era

 During a speech made by US President Barack Obama held at Georgia Tech in the McCamish Pavilion on March 10, 2015, the president jokingly indicated that he was supposed to be introduced by George P. Burdell, but no one could find him.

 On June 25, 2019, George P. Burdell's name flew engraved on the Prox-1 satellite mission designed and built by the Guggenheim School of Aerospace Engineering at Georgia Tech.
 His name is listed along with all the other students who worked on the mission.
 The satellite was part of the Space Test Program 2 (STP-2) launch on a SpaceX Falcon Heavy Rocket.

-In 2010, George P. Burdell IV edited Wikipedia, and his cousin George Burdell from the class of 81 began editing in 2025.